Separation Rapids Lithium

 LOCATION, ACCESS, OWNERSHIP AND TOPOGRAPHY

-LOCATION AND INFRASTRUCTURE MAP
+LOCATION AND INFRASTRUCTURE and MINERAL CLAIMS MAPS

 The Separation Rapids property is directly accessible by a private road.
 The main line of the Canadian National Railway passes by 50 km south of the Separation Rapids property while the main line of the Canadian Pacific railway passes by 27 km further south.